harshilkandoi/report-submission-template/Report (Week 4).md

 - First check the geographical and basic requirements of the system you wish to incorporate in your customized design,
 - Then check out if you can bear the one time installation and maintainence costs
 - After finalizing the selected systems based on the above two points, select the tier system for energy storage and distribution based on the energy generated in your system and the cost affordability.
-- Congratulations!
-You finally have your own customized system according to your specific needs!!
+- Now,You finally have your own customized system according to your specific needs